human-pangenomics/HPRC_metadata/submissions/UCSC_HPRC_nanopore_Year4/readme.md

 ## UCSC_HPRC_nanopore_Year4

-AWS file seems to be missing some entries but everything else seems fine
+AWS file seems to be missing some entries but everything else seems fine.

+Submission CSV has 388 filenames
+Wrangled CSV has 388 filenames (loss: 0)
+TSV has 388 filenames (loss: 0)

 validation:
 ```